-The ADuC834 contains a 64 Kbyte array of Flash/EE program memory.
-The lower 62 Kbytes of this program memory is available to the user, and can be used for program storage or indeed as additional NV data memory.
+The ADuC836 contains a 64 Kbyte array of Flash/EE program memory.
+The lower 62 Kbytes of this program memory are available to the user, and can be used for program storage or indeed as additional NV data memory.

-The upper 2 Kbytes of this Flash/EE program memory array contain permanently embedded firmware, allowing in circuit serial download, serial debug and nonintrusive single pin emulation.
-These 2 Kbytes of embedded firmware also contain a power-on configuration routine that downloads factory calibrated coefficients to the various calibrated peripherals (ADC, temperature sensor, current sources, bandgap references and so on).
+The upper 2 Kbytes of this Flash/EE program memory array contain permanently embedded firmware, allowing in-circuit serial download, serial debug, and nonintrusive single pin emulation.
+These 2 Kbytes of embedded firmware also contain a power-on configuration routine that downloads factory calibrated coefficients to the various calibrated peripherals (ADC, temperature sensor, current sources, band gap references, and so on).